ake-persson/pepa/README.md

 # Roadmap #

-- Add support for application specific configuration
 - Add support for running it as a Web service using Flask-restless
 - Add support for talking to Git directly as a back-end
-- Add a separate validation tool for input and output using YAML/JSON schema might use 'kwalify'
+- Add a separate validation tool for input and output using YAML/JSON schema

 # License #